 Section 45 of the Waste Minimisation Act provides for the development of a joint Waste Management and Minimisation Plan by two or more councils.
-Nelson City and Tasman District Councils have elected to utilise this provision of the Act to develop a joint Waste Assessment and a joint Waste Management and Minimisation Plan.
-The Draft Waste Management and Minimisation Plan was released for consultation in December 2011 and submissions closed on 31 January 2012.
-Hearings to consider submissions on the Draft Waste Management and Minimisation Plan were held in February 2012.
-The final Waste Management and Minimisation Plan is programmed to be adopted by the two Councils in April 2012.
+Nelson City and Tasman District Councils elected to utilise this provision of the Act to develop a joint Waste Assessment and a Joint Waste Management and Minimisation Plan.
+The Draft Joint Waste Management and Minimisation Plan was released for consultation in December 2011 and submissions closed on 31 January 2012.
+Hearings to consider submissions on the Draft Joint Waste Management and Minimisation Plan were held in March 2012.
+The final Joint Waste Management and Minimisation Plan was adopted by the two Councils in April 2012.